 But with some bold claims like “profits of $65k per day” I won’t be getting my hopes up…

-How Does The Bitcoins Wealth Club Work?
+How Does Bitcoins Wealth Club Work?

 The Bitcoins Wealth Club is a network marketing opportunity which will see you purchasing into the program in Bitcoin & then making money by recruiting other people into the opportunity.

-The reason they’re claiming that you’ll be able to make substantial profits of around $65k per day is because being a network marketing company you’re able to earn from the efforts of others as well as your own.
+The reason they’re claiming that you’ll be able to make substantial profits of around $65k per day is that being a network marketing company you’re able to earn from the efforts of others as well as your own.
 Well, the efforts of the other people you recruit into the opportunity at least.

 So for example if you refer your friend Dave into the opportunity you’ll earn a commission when he buys into the program, then if Dave then refers his friend Sarah into the opportunity you’ll also get a percentage of the commission when she buys into the program.

-From the off you’ll probably think it sounds fairly lucrative, as do all network marketing companies – but the truth is in reality it’s very difficult to get people to duplicate in the manner that I mentioned above.
+From the off, you’ll probably think it sounds fairly lucrative, as do all network marketing companies – but the truth is, in reality, it’s very difficult to get people to duplicate in the manner that I mentioned above.